nathanielgcowan/sixthreepartone/README.md

 For my Flatiron Project I decided to build an application form forming decks of one of my favorite card games.
 This is the result.

 Here's why:
-* To do the Flatiron Project
+* Complete Project
-* Fill out information about card
+* Fill out information about card I play

 ### Built With
 * JS